Recent software enhancements are shown in red.

 Default Password Properties

-In System User Properties, a secure password must be at least 8 characters and have at least 3 numeric or special characters / < > . , ? ! @ # $ % ^ & * ) ( .
+In System User Properties, a secure password must be at least 8 characters and have at least 3 numeric or special characters like / < > . , ? ! @ # $ % ^ & * ) ( .
 Passwords are not time-limited and may be manually changed per your organization's standard operating procedures.

 - Select the Minimum Password Length value of 8 for all Salsa CRM users from the drop-down list.